 Advantage 1: there are less tourists than on the Inca Trail, so it feels more adventurous.

 Advantage 2: an (in our opinion) even more beautiful and more diverged route than the Inca Trail.
 The pass that you climb of more than 4600 meters, leads along impressive glaciers of over 6000 meters.
 Afterwards you descend into the beautiful upper-jungle: subtropical nature with banana, coffee and avocado trees, hot springs, etc.

-Disadvantage 1: you don’t finish your hike in Machu Picchu, but you arrive the evening before in Aguas Calientes.
-There you stay in a hotel, and you’ll visit Machu Picchu the next day.
+Disadvantage 1: you do not finish your hike in Machu Picchu, but you arrive the evening before in Aguas Calientes.
+There you stay in a hotel, and you will visit Machu Picchu the next day.